-I’m serious.
-Almost everyone I know has perpetual, legitimate excuses on hand useful for rationalizing every missed goal, every dropped ball, every small flaw in their life.
+I'm serious.
+Almost everyone I know has perpetual, legitimate excuses on hand useful for rationalizing every missed goal, every dropped ball, and every small flaw in their life.
 Excuses on tap.

-Almost everyone has major areas outside of their control which consume their time, energy, and mental bandwidth on such a level that using those areas as excuses would be honest, understandable, and even respectable.
-Let’s review a few common ones.
+Almost everyone has major areas outside of their control which consumes their time, energy, and mental bandwidth on such a level that using those areas as excuses would be honest, understandable, and even respectable.
+Let's review a few common ones.

 Here are some extremely common excuses that you might have access to right now: